-Dr. Wanda Barnard-Bailey, Deputy City Manager for the City of Chesapeake, Virginia, was appointed to her position in August of 2005.
-Dr. Bailey earned her Bachelor of Arts Degree in Recreation Administration (Recreation Therapy) and her Master’s Degree in Social Work at the University of North Carolina, in Chapel Hill.
+Dr. Barnard-Bailey earned her Bachelor of Arts Degree in Recreation Administration (Recreation Therapy) and her Master’s Degree in Social Work at the University of North Carolina, in Chapel Hill.
 She graduated from Norfolk State University’s Doctor of Social Work Program in 2001 after defending her dissertation entitled “An Exploratory Study of Cognitive Behavioral Group Treatment Outcomes of Males Who Abused Their Female Partners.”
 She is a Licensed Clinical Social Worker with the State of North Carolina, a graduate of the University of Virginia’s Leading Educating and Developing Program, and a graduate of the Hampton Roads CIVIC Leadership Institute.

-Her awards include: the Famous Former Girl Scout Award in 2014, Chesapeake Medical Reserve Corps Outstanding Champion Award in 2013, Hampton Roads YWCA Women of Distinction Award, the Chesapeake Department of Human Services Thirteenth Director’s Visionary Award in 2011, Ignite Chesapeake – Making a Contribution (MAC) Award, and the Martin Luther King Leadership Award in 2007, and the Department of the Navy Meritorious Civilian Service Medals in 2003 and 2005.
+Her awards include: Famous Former Girl Scout Award in 2014, Chesapeake Medical Reserve Corps Outstanding Champion Award in 2013, Hampton Roads YWCA Women of Distinction Award, the Chesapeake Department of Human Services Thirteenth Director’s Visionary Award in 2011, Ignite Chesapeake – Making a Contribution (MAC) Award, the Martin Luther King Leadership Award in 2007, and she received Department of the Navy Meritorious Civilian Service Medals in 2003 and 2005.